MA (Health Promotion)— full-time and part-time

 - Critical role of the research process in the development of knowledge and best practice in health promotion.

 Lecturing staff are involved in research and the Health Promotion Research Centre which is within the disciline of Health Promotion, and is a World Health Organisation Collaborating Centre.
 Together with workplace experience, students have the opportunity to engage with international health promotion research projects, including the development of evidence-based policy and practice.

 Applications are considered from candidates with a primary degree from cognate disciplines.

-MA: Eligibililty for the MA programme is generally an honours degree (H2.1), although under some circumstances, a degree at H2.2 may also be considered (or equivalent international qualification).
+MA: Eligibililty for the MA programme is generally an honours primary degree (H2.2), or equivalent international qualification.

 PDip: applicants must have a primary degree at pass level or higher (or equivalent international qualification).
 The course team evaluates academic record, relevant experience, and motivation for all eligible applicants.

 2 years, part-time (MA)

 2 years, part-time (PDip)